Rules for the Submission of Theses for Research Degrees - 2021/22

 (d) preparation of the work for publication.

-Copies of all the published work to be assessed must also be included, either bound together with the above or separately contained.
+Copies of all the published work to be assessed must also be included, either incorporated with the above or separately contained.

 2. Submission of the Thesis